What is pumpernickel? How is it made of? What are its uses, origin, and how to store it?

 What Does Pumpernickel Taste Like?

-Is Pumpernickel Bread Healthy?
+Is Pumpernickel Bread Good for You?

 Is Pumpernickel Gluten Free?